 For the second example, now a hike to the Himalayas or Macchu Picchu seems more appealing.
 More movement, more effort, some beautiful scenery and remarkable experiences.
-Having a few celebrities that come on the trek too is suddenly more enticing, because now I can take some snaps with them and share this with friends or on my social media.
+Having a few celebrities who come on the trek is suddenly more enticing because now I can take some snaps and share this with friends or on my social media.
 Alongside all of the effort that I put into the trip and the natural beauty of the place.
-Flying first class may even be worth it if I can take some videos and photos to show off to everyone else.
+Flying first class may even be worth it if I take some videos and photos to show off to everyone else.

 Experiential vs Narrative Self

 If I’m not going to remember the holiday or talk to others about how it was, why would I bother splashing out on heaps of money or putting in a lot of effort or even hanging out with celebrities?
 Comfort, ease, and enjoyment become the highest priorities.
 The things that make for a good story, memory or Instagram post become less so.

 This is one of the biggest dilemmas that we all have inside of us.